AlibabaCloudDocs/ots/intl.en-US/SDK Reference/NodeJS SDK/Preface.md

 ## Prerequisites

 -   Tablestore is activated.
 For more information, see [Activate Tablestore](/intl.en-US/Quick Start/Activate Tablestore.md).
 -   An AccessKey pair is created.
-For more information, see [创建Access Key]().
+For more information, see [Create an AccessKey]().

 ## Download Tablestore SDK for Node.js